ansys/pyensight/doc/source/calc_functions.rst

     decomposition because SOS was designed to benefit from independent Servers computations in parallel.
 The inter-dependent computational mapping of the field results from the fluid part onto the boundary part violates this assumption.
-In other words you cannot be sure that you will have all of the fluid information on one server for the mapping, so this is disabled.
+In other words, because you cannot be sure that you have all of the fluid information on one server for the mapping, this function is disabled.